Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: EIKONALIZATION OF GLAUBER GLUONS

-with $k_1^-\sim \Lambda^2/E$ being demanded by the on-shell condition $(p_1-k_1)^2=0$.
-For a large $x_1$, i.e., for $k_1^+\sim p_1^+$, these two poles in different half planes are close to each other, such that the contour of $l^-$ is pinched and must go through the region of $l^-\sim \Lambda^2/E$ as shown in Fig~\ref{fig2}(a).
-Therefore, $|{\bf k}_{1T}-{\bf l}_T|^2$ and $(p_1^+-k_1^+)l^-$ are of the same order, and the eikonal approximation fails as stated above.
-Picking up the latter pole in Eq.~(\ref{pole}), Eq.~(\ref{itab}) leads to
+with $k_1^-\sim \Lambda^2/E$.
+For an ordinary $x_1$ of order unity, i.e., for $k_1^+\sim p_1^+$, these two poles in different half planes are close to each other, such that the contour of $l^-$ is pinched and must go through the Glauber region of $l^-\sim \Lambda^2/E$ as shown in Fig~\ref{fig2}(a).
+The difficulty for factorization caused by a pinched Glauber singularity has been explained in \cite{CSS85}: the two terms $|{\bf l}_T-{\bf k}_{1T}|^2$ and $(p_1^+-k_1^+)l^-$ are both of $O(\Lambda^2)$ in this region, so the former is not negligible, and the spectator propagator $1/[(p_1-k_1+l)^2-m_q^2]$ can not be eikonalized into $1/[2(p_1^+-k_1^+)l^-]$.
+Picking up the second pole in Eq.~(\ref{pole}), Eq.~(\ref{itab}) leads to